ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 **Risk 1: Private 4337 mempools remain the status quo.** Bundlers can still suffer from reverts and have a strong desire for an endpoint like `eth_sendRawTransactionConditional`.
 In our proposed solution design, we can allowlist these common bundler operators and hold them to an SLA.
 Our proposed solution also leaves the door open to verticalizing bundler services in the superchain through the allowlist, enhance the account abstraction exprience in the superchain through a superchain-specific 4337 mempool.

 **Risk 2: Validation listed in the proposed solution isn't enough for permissionless bundler participation.** The listed validation rules are just a start on how we might scale this approach.
 With the existing solution we have the ability switch off the endpoint or allowlist known actors while exploring adding more DoS prevention tactics like IP-Banning or strict Local Rate Limiting policies.

+**Risk 3: Generalized External Validation.** Validation policies should be DRY'd between interop, sendRawTransactionConditional, and any future use cases.
+These policies that are implementated should work well between the different usecases as this approach is adopted and scales.
+For example, should accrued reputation be shared across use cases?